A Local’s Guide to the Perfect Weekend in St. Charles, Missouri

 In addition to delicious and healthy entrees, Bike Stop Cafe is also known for

 Shopping on Main Street

-One of the best things to do in St. Charles is to simply walk on Main Street.
+One of the best things to do in St. Charles is to simply walk on Main Street – so make sure you are wearing your best comfy travel shoes!
 The smell of the fresh air, green trees towering over the red-brick-street, and the beautiful historical buildings create a lovely atmosphere.
 With that said, it will take you a while to walk all 14 blocks quickly because every cute shop is going to tempt you to walk inside.